 Current Status:

 In April 2012, the Committee hired a consultant to serve as a project coordinator to oversee the field review of the New Jersey Birth to Three Early Learning Standards.
 The purpose of the field review is to solicit feedback from stakeholders including teaching staff, caregivers, administrators and parents who work with children ages birth to three.
 In addition, the project coordinator will also consult with national experts in the field to determine that the early learning standards are reflective of the latest research and are aligned with best practices across other states’ early learning standards.
-To date, several presentations and focus groups have taken place with statewide early childhood organizations and associations such as the Coalition of Infant and Toddler Educators (CITE), the NJ Child Care Association, State Inter Department Planning Group, Head Start and the NJ Program.
+To date, several presentations and focus groups have taken place with statewide early childhood organizations and associations such as the Coalition of Infant/Toddler Educators (CITE), the NJ Child Care Association, State Inter Department Planning Group, Head Start and the NJ First Steps Infant/Toddler Initiative.
 Feedback will be collected and summarized into a list of recommendations for the Council.

 Next Steps:

-Once finalized, the New Jersey Early Learning Standards are expected to be adopted by the full Council and will be administered across all settings serving children birth to three.
+Once finalized, the New Jersey Birth to Three Early Learning Standards are expected to be adopted by the full Council and will be administered across all settings serving children birth to three.
 Next steps include designing an implementation and training support plan to address the wide range of audiences, including parents, caregivers/teachers, higher education/ professional development providers, and policymakers.
-The early learning standards will also be part of Grow NJ as programs seek to advance high quality outcomes for children.
+The early learning standards will also be part of Grow NJ as programs seek to advance high-quality outcomes for children.

-Along the same lines of advancing high quality outcomes for children, the preschool standards will be revised to better align with the Common Core standards for English Language Arts and Mathematics for Grades K-3 to ensure appropriate teacher expectations for what children should know and be able to do.
+Along the same lines of advancing high-quality outcomes for children, the preschool standards will be revised to better align with the Common Core standards for English Language Arts and Mathematics for Grades K-3 to ensure appropriate teacher expectations for what children should know and be able to do.
 This initiative is based upon a prior mapping effort of both sets of standards that revealed gaps in certain areas.
 Also, the category of “Approaches to Learning” will be added to the preschool standards.
 This area is currently integrated throughout the standards document but requires special attention as it is emerging as an area predictive of children’s academic success.

 There are two tasks related to the implementation of the standards, summarized below: